mahavedalla/mahavedalla/docs/questions/puggala/who-were-the-monks-belonging-to-the-pancavaggiya-the-group-of-five-monks-taught-the-buddha's-first-discourse,-the-dhammacakkappavattana-sutta.md

-# Who were the monks belonging to the pañcavaggiya (the group of five monks taught the Buddha's first discourse, the Dhammacakkappavattana Sutta)?
+Question: Who were the monks belonging to the pañcavaggiya (the group of five monks taught the Buddha's first discourse, the Dhammacakkappavattana Sutta)?
 Answer in Brief: -
  Category: Puggala
 Sutta References: Cv.1.6.33.1-35.1